 Who Lives in Present-Day McCarthy Alaska?

 I walked up the gravel road to the museum.
-A woman and her dog sat outside soaking up the warm sun.
-She wore a badge that read “Curator” so I struck up a conversation with her while petting the ‘museum dog’ as she referred to him.
-I asked about McCarthy and she launched into telling me all about the mining history and prohibition.
-However, I waited until she was done with the history ‘lesson’ and asked her what I really wanted to know; why do people live here now and what draws them here?
+A woman and her dog sat outside, soaking up the warm sun.
+She wore a badge that read “Curator,” so I struck up a conversation with her while petting the ‘museum dog’ as she referred to him.
+I asked about McCarthy, and she told me all about the history of mining and prohibition.
+However, I waited until she was done with the history ‘lesson’ and asked her what I really wanted to know: why do people live here now, and what draws them here?

 The Loners